maelvls/maelvls.github.io/content/2019/kubernetes-conditions/index.md

 ## Are Conditions still used?

-There was an extensive dicussion about removing or keeping these conditions.
-They were described by [Brian Grant in Aug 2017](https://issues.k8s.io/7856#issuecomment-323196033) as cumbersome (an array is harder to deal with than top-level fields) and confusing because of the open-ended statuses (True, False, Unknown).
-In 2019, the Kubernetes stated that conditions are still what controller authors should use:
+There was [an extensive discussion](https://github.com/kubernetes/kubernetes/issues/7856), started in 2015, about removing or keeping the "phase" field.
+In 2017, the same thread turned into "should we keep using conditions?"; [Brian Grant](https://issues.k8s.io/7856#issuecomment-323196033) found conditions cumbersome (an array is harder to deal with than top-level fields) and confusing because of the open-ended statuses (True, False, Unknown).
+In late 2017, Brian Grant [did a survey](https://github.com/kubernetes/kubernetes/issues/7856#issuecomment-324219862) and found out that conditions are still what controller authors should use.
+In 2019, Daniel Smith reminded us that conditions are not going away:

 > ([Daniel Smith, May 2019](https://issues.k8s.io/7856#issuecomment-492812566)) Conditions are not going to be removed.
 >